ShareXin/ShareXin/README.md

 #### Installation
 1. `git clone https://github.com/ShareXin/`
+2. `cargo install sharexin`
-2. Login to Twitter and/or Mastodon using t and/or toot
+3. Login to Twitter and/or Mastodon using t and/or toot
-3. Explore `--help`
+4. Explore `--help`

 ### Changelog
 #### [0.0.0] - 2017-07-19